towercomputers/toweros/README.md

 $> ssh <host> ls ~/
 ```

-or a graphical application with `x2go`:
+or a graphical application with `NX` protocol:

 ```
 $> tower run <host> <application-name>